|

 west of Co.

-Limerick and the
+Munster Province and the

-Ui Liathain Sept were cut off from
+Ui Liathain Sept were to be cut off from

-one another by the Fir Maige Fene Sept at Fermoy in
+Fene Sept at Fermoy in

 Co.
 Cork in Southern Munster